Councils 'wasting millions' ignoring government IT cloud

 "At a time when councils are finding long-overdue savings across their operations, it beggars belief that they are not taking advantage of these new, money-saving technologies.

-"Taxpayers expect their council tax to be spent on essential front-line services, not unnecessarily expensive IT."'Digital by default'
+"Taxpayers expect their council tax to be spent on essential front-line services, not unnecessarily expensive IT."